 If you like to strain regular yogurt (homemade or store-bought) to make Greek yogurt, you may be asking yourself what to do with all that whey.
-(That’s what you call the yellowish, clear liquid that separates from the milk solids.)
-Check out these ideas for 18 Ways to Use Whey, a By-Product of Greek Yogurt.
+Check out these ideas for 18 Ways to Use Whey, a By-Product of Greek Yogurt. #1 and #18 are my personal favorites.

 Recently, I made some punch for a party resulting in leftover lemonade.
 I offered my husband a glass which he gladly accepted.